Quality Management Program and Resources

 Behavioral health programs

-CHWP offers myStrength, a personalized website and mobile application, to help members deal with depression, anxiety, stress, substance use, pain management, postpartum depression and more.
+myStrength, a personalized website and mobile application, is available to help members deal with depression, anxiety, stress, substance use, pain management, postpartum depression and more.
 CHWP provides members with Adverse Childhood Experiences (ACEs) Education and Resources.
-Members can request CHWP’s ACEs education resources by calling the Health Education Department at 800-804-6074 or requesting them through their doctor.
+Members can request CHWP’s ACEs education and resources by calling the Health Education Department at 800-804-6074 or requesting them through their doctor.

 CHWP Community Connect

-Powered by findhelp, formerly known as Aunt Bertha, CHWP Community Connect offers the largest online search and referral platform.
+Powered by findhelp, CHWP Community Connect offers the largest online search and referral platform.
 There are 10 topics to choose from, such as food, housing and transportation.
 Then select a subtopic which will contain a list of services based on the ZIP Code entered.
 The results can be viewed in over 100 languages.
 To use the tool, go to CHWP Community Connect, take the Social Needs Assessment, enter a ZIP Code, and click on Search.

 assist members in making better health care choices.
 Case managers partner with primary care physicians (PCPs) to support members with achieving their self-management health care goals.